Roane State Community College

 In 2005, the Campbell County Higher Education Center was completed.
 This 18,000 sq. ft. building in Lafollette replaced the college’s leased center in Woodson’s Mall.
 Thanks to a bequest by Lillian Michaelis and a land gift by Ed Wheeler, Campbell County now enjoys a permanent college campus.

-In spring 2008, the Morgan County Higher Education Center is scheduled to open thanks to the support of Wayne and Margaret Solomon whose significant financial contributions made the campus possible.
+In spring 2008, the Morgan County Higher Education Center opened thanks to the support of Wayne and Margaret Solomon whose significant financial contributions made the campus possible.
 Lawrence and Eva Hines gave the college the land on which the campus is located.

 Student Population Growth